agustin-lorenzo/emotion-recognition-thesis/README.md

 ## Methods
 ### Data and preprocessing
-The dataset used is a preprocessed version of the DEAP dataset.
+The dataset used is a preprocessed version of the [DEAP](https://www.eecs.qmul.ac.uk/mmv/datasets/deap/download.html) dataset.
 This dataset provides EEG recordings of participants' responses to emotional stimuli.
 These stimuli were also rated on continuous scales of valence and arousal (1 - 9).
 Using these two values, the data can be split into 4 distinct classes by using a threshold of 4.5:
 * **LVLA**: low valence, low arousal
 * **LVHA**: low valence, high arousal
 * **HVLA**: high valence, low arousal
 * **HVHA**: high valence, high arousal
 <img src="figures/circumplex.png" alt="circumplex" width="500">

-CWT features were extracted using the fCWT library, which was then reoriented to create "frames" that display CWT values for each channel at one point in time.
+CWT features were extracted using the [fCWT](https://github.com/fastlib/fCWT) library.
+These features were then reoriented to create "frames" that display CWT values for each channel at one point in time.

 <img src="figures/example_frame.png" alt="frame" width="500"/>

 These frames are then stacked together to create "video" inputs for a 3D vision transformer model (an example of which can be seen at the top of the page).
 These videos were also augmented using Gaussian noise to increase the number of samples used to train the model.

 ### Model and training
-The model is an implementation of a 3D vision transformer obtained from the vit-pytorch library:
+The model is an implementation of a 3D vision transformer obtained from the [vit-pytorch](https://github.com/lucidrains/vit-pytorch#3d-vit) library:
 ```python
 from vit_pytorch.vit_3d import ViT